How to Stop Snoring

 Oral Appliance Therapy:

 A professionally fitted mandibular advancement splint (MAS), similar to a sports mouthguard, can help keep your airway open by lightly pushing your lower jaw forward while you sleep.
 A specialist dentist should always be consulted to determine your suitability for a MAS device.
-Click the orange button below to discuss your suitability for OAT.
-(Cost and obligation-free).

 Did you know?